Epikle/oktaani-api/README.md

 # oktaaniAPI

-This is a REST API for my web app projects.
+This is a RESTful API for my web app projects.

 ## Apps using this